AngelaBowen/digitalgarden/src/site/notes/Published/My Systems.md

 Obsidian | Logseq | Procreate | Photoshop | HTML | CSS | Goodnotes | Notion | Substack

+All images in the garden created using [Deep Dream Generator](https://deepdreamgenerator.com/)

 **Connecting**

 [Praise in public.
 Criticize in private.](https://www.radicalcandor.com/public-praise-private-criticism/) Feedback should be